hansalemaos/hansalemaos/README.md

 # Hi there! 👋

-I started my career as a programmer before transitioning to teaching German.
+More than 20 years ago, I started my career as a programmer before transitioning to teaching German.
 In 2021, I developed a bone infection and spent three months in the hospital.
 With plenty of downtime, I rediscovered my passion for programming—and now I'm back in the field.

 ## 🛠️ Tech Stack